 Exploit Intelligence, a subset of Threat Intelligence, takes the advanced prioritization capabilities of the CyCognito platform even further, enabling organizations to accelerate Mean Time To Remediate (MTTR) by reducing the number of alerts to focus on by orders of magnitude.

 Get detailed security advisories from trusted sources, like CISA, combined with other cyber threat intelligence feeds and your own security gaps to quickly understand what to fix first, and how.

 Map threat intelligence about in-the-wild attacker activity with susceptible vulnerabilities on your attack surface to know which assets are affected by, or protected from, threats.

 Security teams can validate risks by following exploitation guidance that safely simulates attacks and exercises your security countermeasures.

 Curated threat intelligence that shows security teams how vulnerabilities are being actively exploited by attackers in the wild and how those threats map to vulnerabilities in their external attack surface.

-Get step-by-step instructions to safely exploit vulnerabilities and simulate breaches.
-Simulation makes it possible to validate your security countermeasures and evidence by the presence or lack of indicators of compromise (IOCs) in your SIEM or XDR.
+Get step-by-step instructions to safely exploit security vulnerabilities and simulate breaches.
+Simulation makes it possible to validate your security countermeasures and evidence by the presence or lack of indicators of compromise (LOCs) in your SIEM or XDR.

 We also include MITRE ATT&CK Framework mappings to better communicate and understand potential adversary behavior.